detekoi/minimal-clock-overlay/README.md

   - Retro Vibe: Warm oranges with thicker hands for a vintage feel
   - Dark Tech: Modern dark theme with dot markers and purple accents
   - Elegant Serif: Roman numerals with thin hands for a sophisticated look
+  - Cyberpunk: Futuristic neon design with bright magenta and green
+  - Lo-Fi: Soft pastel colors for a relaxed, lofi aesthetic
+  - Nature: Forest-inspired with earthy greens and wood tones
+  - Twilight: Dark sunset theme with orange and red accents
+  - Candy Pop: Playful pink and blue with thicker elements
 - **Reset to Defaults**: Restore all settings to their default values
 - **Persistent Settings**: All your customizations are automatically saved between sessions